-.20 The Department of Community and Economic Development (DCED) funds several Economic Development Projects including the Enterprise Zones and contracts used for acquisition, construction and rehabilitation of commercial, industrial and mixed use properties.
+.20 The Department of Community and Economic Development (DCED) funds several Economic Development Projects and contracts used for acquisition, construction and rehabilitation of commercial, industrial and mixed use properties.
 In addition to the requirements set forth in 1130.34 refer to the CDBG section for requirements on specific types of service.